 Pro Tip: Be sure you know your credit score (business and personal) before you apply, and know which one will need to be provided on your application.
 Since consumer-targeted P2P loans can be used for business purposes, you may find these work well for a small loan.
-For more significant funding sources, however, look to a P2P marketplace that targets businesses, specifically (such as Kabbage, Funding Circle, etc.)
+For more significant funding sources, however, look to a P2P marketplace that targets businesses specifically.

 4. Invoice Financing